FREE Rhode Island DMV Practice Test #19

-The DMV practise exams in Rhode Island comprise of questions based on the most important traffic signals and laws from the Rhode Island Driver Handbook.
+The DMV practise exams in Rhode Island have been updated for January 2025.
+It comprises questions based on the most important traffic signals and laws for 2025 from the Rhode Island Driver Handbook.
 To study for the DMV driving permit test and driver's licence exam, use actual questions that are very similar (often identical!) to the DMV driving permit test and driver's licence exam.

 Each question on the practise exam has a tip and explanation to help you recall the ideas.
 Questions about traffic rules, traffic signs, and driving statutes, as well as knowledge from the Driver Handbook, will be included in the written portion of the official Rhode Island DMV test.